Singer Nine: Roadster

-The singer ten van was a reasonably well produced model of which only one survives in the Coventry Industrial Museum.
-Its size meant that the model was useful for many of the team events with the singer racing team.
-Considering it was a more successful model than the nine van it is intriguing how only one of these models still survives.
+The Singer Ten van was a reasonably well produced model of which only one survives in the Coventry Transport Museum.
+Its size meant that the model was useful for many of the team events with the Singer racing team.
+Considering it was a more successful model than the Nine van it is intriguing how only one of these models still survives.